Code-Institute-Submissions/arc-bionics-ms1resub/README.md

 ## Features <a name="features"></a>

-- Responsive on all device sizes, from handhelds to tablets by using Media Queries.
+- Responsive on all devices and sizes as well as ease of accessibility with the navigation bar links.

 - Interactive Elements used across the website.